-- Land sales and divestments forecast uncertainty with regard to timing and amount of future sales and divestments. - · Cost of land remediation activities and the current level of uncertainty in estimating land remediation costs. - Progress of Anchor Projects and the impact this has on overall project costs and funding required. - · Provision for asset transfers is estimated based on land classified as public realm and all work-in-progress on relevant assets for transfer capitalised during the financial year.
+- Land sales and divestments' forecast uncertainty with regard to timing and amount of future sales and divestments. - Cost of land remediation activities and the current level of uncertainty in estimating land remediation costs. - Progress of Anchor Projects and the impact this has on overall project costs and funding required. - Progress by external Project Owners on delivery of Ōtākaro assigned Shovel Ready projects. - · Provision for asset transfers is estimated based on land classified as public realm and all work-in-progress on relevant assets for transfer is capitalised during the financial year.
 The estimated amount is affected by the uncertainty with regard to timing of divestments and Anchor Project progress.